hydrobricks/hydrobricks-doc/doc/basics.rst

 Melt processes in snow- and glacier-dominated catchments are typically modeled using temperature-index (TI) approaches due to limited availability of detailed energy balance data.
-The general form (Rango and Martinec, 1995) of a temperature-index melt model is:
+The general form (Rango1995_) of a temperature-index melt model is:

 .. math::